MadByteDE/SPT-Linux-Guide/docs/lutris/installer_additions.md

 The initial reason for writting the script was to work around issues with the official `SPTInstaller` running through Wine.

-There is a bug in most common Wine runners used by `Lutris` or `Bottles` that is causing the patching process to fail randomly.
-To work around this, the user needs to manually install a custom Wine runner in Lutris and use it globally for the installation.
+There was a bug in most common Wine runners used by `Lutris` or `Bottles` that causing the patching process to fail randomly.
+To work around this, the user needed to manually install a custom Wine runner in Lutris and use it globally for the installation.

-To get rid of this extra step and also improve on stability and usability, we began experimenting with patching game files on our own using `xdelta3` and the patch files included in the official patcher archive.
+To get rid of this extra step and also improve on stability and usability, we began experimenting with patching game files on our own using `xdelta3` (now replaced by `hpatchz`) and the patch files included in the official patcher archive.
 Later, a custom installation script has been written as well.

 ### What are the advantages?